dororo1225/GazeCommunication1/preprocess/README.md

 ====

 ## Overview
-This folder includes rstan codes, graphing codes, and data for data processing section in "Not too close, not too far: Interpersonal distance modulates infant-parent gaze communication" by Yamamoto, Sato and Itakura (2019).
+This folder includes rstan codes, graphing codes, and data for data processing section in "Interpersonal distance modulates infant-parent gaze communication: Evidence from eye tracking in an everyday environment" by Yamamoto, Sato and Itakura.

 ## Description
 It consists maily of two folders and four files: